10 December, 2013

 |Brian Hudspith||Maitland||020 7379 5151|

-Geoff Drabble and Suzanne Wood will host a meeting for equity analysts to discuss the results and outlook at 9.00am on Tuesday 11 December at the offices of UBS at 1 Finsbury Avenue, London, EC2M 2PP.
-This meeting will be webcast live for the information of shareholders and investors via the link at the top of this release and there will also be a replay available via the same link shortly after the meeting concludes.
-A copy of the announcement and slide presentation used for the meeting is also available for download at the top of this release.
-There will, as usual, also be a separate call for bondholders at 3.00pm UK time (10.00am EST).
+Geoff Drabble and Suzanne Wood will host a meeting for equity analysts to discuss the results and outlook at 9.30am on Tuesday, 10 December at the offices of UBS at 1 Finsbury Avenue, London, EC2M 2PP.
+This meeting will be webcast live via the link at the top of this release and a replay will be available from shortly after the meeting concludes.
+A copy of this announcement and the slide presentation used for the meeting are also available for download at the top of this release.
+The usual conference call for bondholders will begin at 3pm (10am EST).

-Analysts and bondholders have already been invited to these meetings but any eligible person not holding an invitation should contact Astrid Wright at Maitland, on 020 7379 5151.
+Analysts and bondholders have already been invited to participate in the meeting and conference call but any eligible person not having received dial-in details should contact the Company's PR advisers, Maitland (Astrid Wright) at +44 (0)20 7379 5151.

 Forward looking statements